-SS233 FILM AND SOCIETY
+SS233 FILM AND SOCIETY 3 CREDITS

-Through the analysis of film and television as a text, this course explores social issues such as race, class, gender, politics, education, religion, social and historical change, and considers the ways film affects and is affected by society and social behavior.
+Through the analysis of film and television as a text, this course explores social issues such as race, class, gender, politics, education, religion, social and historical change, considering the ways film and television can reflect the realities behind sociological behavior.
 Students will reflect on the connections between film and society through in-depth discussions, presentations, readings, written responses, and research.